dakshsethi/MARK-BOT/README.md

   <tr>
     <td><code>-todo show DD-MM-YYYY</code></td>
     <td>
-      This displays the ToDo list for any specified date. <b>NOTE: The format of the date here is very important.</b>
+      This displays the ToDo list for any specified date. <b>The format of the date here is very important.</b>
     </td>
   </tr>
   <tr>